Yacineos/portfolio/status.md

     * button light mode / dark mode
     * find a good font
     * create the projects view ( isn't possible in the same page I guess)
+    * add english/french
+    * a bad ass 404 not found mini game
 # BLOCKED
     * failed to add jest to implement tests
 # DONE